AirDisa/airdisa.github.io/_posts/2013-12-28-jekyll-plugins.md

 If anyone is going to leverage external API it is going to be my choosing.
 Something I should probably write is a translator or pre-processor of files that takes place before Jekyll build, like encoding html entities so I can write with apostrophes and quotes more naturally.
 It is just an idea and I like the effect writing without them, naturally.

 I might look into a plugin where the only requirement is a Gem I already know: Nokogiri.
 I cringe thinking on code that relies on other code I might not know.
-I picture litered machines as though they are a Sargasso Sea of software, remnants of bits barely used or never used at all.
+I picture littered machines as though they are a Sargasso Sea of software, remnants of bits barely used or never used at all.
 Some installations go haywire and have to be aborted.
 It wastes so much time I like a machine stripped bare.

 [jekyll-plugins]: http://jekyllrb.com/docs/plugins/